Quantum secure non-malleable codes in the split-state model

 The proof proceeds in similar lines of Theorem~\ref{lem:qnmcodesfromnmext}.
 We do not repeat the entire argument but provide the necessary details required to complete the proof.

 Let $\mathcal{A}=(U,V,{\psi})$ be the quantum split-state adversary from Definition~\ref{def:splitstateadvt}.
-We show that the standard encoding based on $t \mhyphen 2\nmext$ is a $(t;m,n, \eps')$-quantum secure one-many non-malleable-code.
+We show that the encoding based on $t \mhyphen 2\nmext$ is a $(t;m,n, \eps')$-quantum secure one-many non-malleable code.
 Using arguments similar to Theorem~\ref{lem:qnmcodesfromnmext}, it suffices to prove

 where $\rho'$ is the pure state as in Figure~\ref{fig:splitstate2t} after the action of adversary $\mathcal{A}$ on state $\theta$.
 Note $S^i = t \mhyphen 2\nmext(X^i,Y^i)$ and state $\theta_{X\hat{X}X_1 Y\hat{Y}Y_1 } = \theta_{X\hat{X}X_1 } \otimes \theta_{Y\hat{Y}Y_1 }$ is a pure state such that $\theta_X = \theta_Y =U_n$, ($X_1, \hat{X}$) are copies of $X$, ($Y_1, \hat{Y}$) are copies of $Y$ respectively.~\footnote{It is easily seen such state exists.} In the Figure~\ref{fig:splitstate2t}, with some abuse of notation, we used $\dec^{[t]}$ to denote $\dec (X^i,Y^i)=S^i$ performed for every $i \in [t]$.